SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Card data is encrypted end-to-end at the reader.
 Your phone, your app, and your bank account never see raw card numbers.

 Many smaller payment providers only meet lower self-assessment tiers (Level 2, 3, or 4).
-Level 1 is what the major banks themselves are audited against.
+Level 1 is what the major banks themselves are audited against, and we’d rate it a genuine advantage for first-timers.

 When a new account suddenly processes a single £2,000 sale on day three, SumUp may hold the payout pending verification.
 You’ll typically be asked for ID, proof of business, and a description of the transaction.